Linda J. and Mark C. Smith Professor and Chair of the School of Interactive Computing, College of Computing, Georgia Institute of Technology

-Ayanna Howard is the Linda J. and Mark C. Smith Chair in Bioengineering in the School of Electrical and Computer Engineering at the Georgia Institute of Technology and Chief Technology Officer (CTO) at Zyrobotics, a Georgia Tech VentureLab startup company.
+Ayanna Howard is the Linda J. and Mark C. Smith Professor and Chair of the School of Interactive Computing at the Georgia Institute of Technology and Chief Technology Officer (CTO) at Zyrobotics, a Georgia Tech VentureLab startup company.
 Her area of research is centered around the concept of humanized intelligence, the process of embedding human cognitive capability into the control path of autonomous systems.
 This work, which addresses issues of intelligent control as well as aspects of human-robot interaction in real-world environments, has resulted in over 200 peer-reviewed publications.

 To date, her unique accomplishments have been highlighted through a number of awards and articles, including highlights in USA Today, Upscale, and TIME Magazine, as well as being named a MIT Technology Review top young innovator and recognized as one of the 23 most powerful women engineers in the world by Business Insider.
 In 2013, she also founded Zyrobotics, which is currently licensing technology derived from her research and has released their first suite of therapy and educational products for children with special needs.